-I went into LHL with 3 years of software development and 2 years of project management experience.
+I went into LHL with three years of software development and two years of project management experience.
 I graduated from UBC with a Bachelor of Applied Science in Computer Engineering in 2008.

 What made you decide to leave your previous job & come to LHL?

 I just moved back from China, and was looking for a product/project management position in Vancouver.
 Since my previous PM experience was not directly related to software, I was having a hard time getting a job.
 I then helped out a friend to build the backend of an iOS game, which brought me back to developing software and I realized that my passion was still in software development.
 Thus, I decided to take LHL’s web development course to bring myself up-to-date with the latest technologies used in web development.

 Do you have any advice for people who have a background like yours who want to launch their career as software developers?

 I gained the fundamentals of software engineering from university, but that doesn’t teach you to be a hacker, who is good at developing a product in a fast-paced environment and is always ready to try out new technologies.
 This is what I learned from LHL.
 I believe having both of these skill sets is the key to being a good, successful web developer.
 My advice is to keep an open mind and to learn the new technologies out there.